|

 the inner IPv4 packet and forward it

-according to the specified lookup
+according to the specified lookup table.

-string from
+from /usr/lib/iproute2/rt_tablesor

 /etc/iproute2/rt_tables(hasprecedenceifexists).